jseo2022se/console-store/README.md

 ## Description

-The project is an store that sells consoles to customers, with the option of changing the inventory regarding the products.
+The project is an store that sells video game consoles to customers, with the option of changing the inventory regarding the products.

 ## Technologies